nextgen-solutions-gt/Cynthia/README.md

 ## Style Support

-If you have questions or need help you can visit my official site [Xtrato] (http://www.xtrato.net/).
+If you have questions or need help you can visit my official site [Styles Development] (http://forum.melvingarcia.com/).

 ### My Personal website